top of page

 HOSENSACK to LIMEPORT

-The current proposal provides a 100+ acre quarry pit on a 628 acre property, we have an asphalt plant needing liquid asphalt brought to the site for making blacktop, we have a concrete plant needing cement and sand delivered to the site to manufacture concrete.
+The current proposal provides a 100+ acre quarry pit on a 628 acre property, with an asphalt plant needing liquid asphalt brought to the site for making blacktop and a concrete plant needing cement and sand delivered to the site to manufacture concrete.
 We have 400 trucks per day hauling stone out of the quarry and additional trucks bringing supplies and picking up blacktop and delivering concrete.
 We will have blasting at the quarry site several times per week.
 For those living in the Beverly Hills/Limeport area, please do not think the quarry will not impact you and yours.

 According to the testimony given for Geryville throughout the numerous cases over a 21 year period, the quarry itself will generate 400 hundred dump trucks per day averaging 18 to 23 tons per truck.
 We can expect a truck every two (2) minutes, from 7 AM to 10 PM, mingling with school buses and vans, family cars, commuters, farm tractors and equipment along with the many tractor trailers that are now using our local roads.